mikael-ri/sshimagecloner/README.md

 sudo ./install_imagecloner.sh
 ```

+After installation, modify the `/etc/sshimagecloner/sshimagecloner.yaml` -file to match your needs and configuration.

 This script install pre-requisites, clones the repo, moves the files to right folders and then removes the clone

 Of course the application can be just clomed from the repo
 ```bash
 git clone https://github.com/mikael-ri/sshimagecloner
 ```
-and then just put either move the config-file to correct folder, give it as command line parameter or change the constant variable `CONFIG_FILE_NAME` to a new value where the script should look for the config file.
+and then just put either move the config-file to correct folder, give it as command line parameter or change the constant variable `CONFIG_FILE_NAME` to a new value where the script should look for the config file

+### Changes needed in the remote RaspberryPi's

 ## Usage

+### Options & arguments
 sshimagecloner has the following command line options and arguments
 ```
 OPTIONS: